 As a fund within the scope of Article 8 under the Sustainable Finance Disclosure Regulation (SFDR) level 2 requirements, we have completed pre-contractual and website disclosure requirements.
-We have most recently published our periodic reporting disclosure, which follows the methodology and presentation of information specified in the Delegated Regulation which was published in February 2023.
-This can be found at www.iput.com.
+We have published our periodic reporting disclosure, which follows the methodology and presentation of information specified in the Delegated Regulation.
+This can be found at www.iput.com/governance.